aisingapore/ml-project-cookiecutter-gcp/{{cookiecutter.repo_name}}/README.md

 ```

 Projects' data repositories contains base configurations for the remote DVC
 cache which stores versions of your project's data.
-In our context here, the remote
+In our context here, the
-cache is situated within a GCS bucket (a publicly acessible one).
+remote cache is situated within a GCS bucket (a publicly accessible one).
 For you to be able to navigate between the different versions of your project's
 data, you need the cache.